 - Scroll down and tap Sign Out, which can be done without having to enter a password.

-You’ll now have to enter your own Apple ID and password at the top of the Account screen to sign in.
+After completing those quick steps, you’ll be prompted to enter your specific Apple ID and password.
+The login will be at the top of the Account screen.

 - How to use iCloud for backups on your iPhone, iPad, or Mac